syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-It holds either the ej.Query() object or simply the query string which retrieves the specified records from the table.
+It holds either the ej.Query() object or simply the query string that retrieves the specified records from the table.

 #### Example

-To set the dataSource with DataManager instance and then querying the datamanager to fetch specific records from the Events table,
+To set the dataSource with DataManager instance and querying the datamanager to fetch specific records from the Events table,

 {% highlight html %}